Introduction to Graph Database

 • RedisGraph is an open-source graph database built on top of popular in-memory data store, Redis.

-• GraphQL is a powerful query language for APIs, which provides a complete and understandable description of the data and gives clients the power to ask for exactly what they need.
+• GraphQL is a query language for APIs, which provides a complete and understandable description of the data and gives clients the power to ask for exactly what they need.

 Advantages of graph database